U.S. to beef up Black Sea presence after Crimea crisis: Hagel

 President Obama also used the visit to Poland to throw his weight behind the new president of Ukraine, amid an intensifying crackdown by Ukrainian forces against pro-Russian rebels.
 [ID:nL6N0OL2HQ]

-The G7 group of industrialised nations has threatened to impose tougher sanctions on Russia if it does not help restore peace in eastern Ukraine.
+The G7 group of industrialized nations has threatened to impose tougher sanctions on Russia if it does not help restore peace in eastern Ukraine.
 [ID:nL6N0OL2YM]

 Writing by Matthias Williams